OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/intro/02-the-command-line.md

 When we first drop into the command line, we don't get a lot of information about where we are.
 We only really know that we're in `root@omega-ABCD`.
 The `pwd` command will tell us exactly where we are relative to `/`

-Immediately after logging in, `pwd` should returng something like this:
+Immediately after logging in, `pwd` should return something like this:

 ``` shell
 root@Omega-ABCD:~# pwd